-Learn the most effective and free anger management techniques for children and ways to help prevent aggressive behavior.
+Learn the most effective anger management techniques for children and ways to help prevent aggressive behavior.
 Dealing with anger is not a fun task, especially when you have to feel like you are constantly walking on eggshells as a result.
 So, the best place to start, is with prevention of child aggression as much as possible within reason.
 This involves identifying common triggers and learning to avoid non-verbal behaviors that can often lead to agitation, then gradually exposing them to these triggers and finding alternative ways to achieve the same result.

 Next, you will want to determine what situations can escalate aggressive children and how to respond during these situations.
 Helping kids to identify what their personal triggers are is extremely important.
 If they can recognize things that cause them to become angry and use the techniques prior to having an outburst, it will make it much easier to apply.
 Helping them learn to communicate when they are upset as well as practicing coping skills is a great place to start.

 These techniques are great to use with all children, but especially for children with developmental disabilities, signs of ADHD or ODD as well.
 A modified version of the anger management techniques can also be used for children with autism symptoms that have limited verbal behavior by simply encouraging quiet activities with calming music and then playing the music as soon as the child becomes upset, frustrated or aggressive to help deescalate.
 You may also consider doing role play that allows your child to practice using these skills, in addition to the other anger management techniques for children.

 This method involves daily practice of at least 10-15 minutes each day of doing calming activities while listening to calm, soothing music, perhaps the same music that your child may listen to when falling asleep, while in a calm and relaxed state.